We still need €120,000 to finish 2026!

 -

-Estimated quantity of added sugars in ingredients: 20%Search for products in the same category without added sugars: Extruded cerealsWhat you need to know- A high consumption of sugar can cause weight gain and tooth decay.
+Quantity of added sugars: 20%Search for products in the same category without added sugars: Extruded cerealsWhat you need to know- A high consumption of sugar can cause weight gain and tooth decay.
 It also augments the risk of type 2 diabetes and cardio-vascular diseases.

 Recommendation: Limit the consumption of sugar and sugary drinks- Sugary drinks (such as sodas, fruit beverages, and fruit juices and nectars) should be limited as much as possible (no more than 1 glass a day).